-How many hours of sleep do you usually get on weeknights?
-How many hours of sleep do you usually get on weekends?
+7. How many hours of sleep do you usually get on weeknights?

-How would you rank the importance of sleep in relation to studying, working, spending time with friends, and other activities?
+8. How many hours of sleep do you usually get on weekends?

-How many hours of sleep do you think you ideally need? now many nours or sieep do you tillink you lucumy ficeu.
-Conorally do you believe you are gett ing as much sloop ac you think you nood?
-Generally, do you believe you are gett ing as much sleep as you tillik you need:
+9. How would you rank the importance of sleep in relation to studying, working, spending time with friends, and other activities?
+10. How many hours of sleep do you think you ideally need?
+11. Generally, do you believe you are getting as much sleep as you think you need?